-Dana Mead joined Kleiner Perkins Caufield & Byers as a partner in May 2005 to work in the firm’s life sciences practice.
+Dana Mead joined Kleiner Perkins Caufield & Byers in May 2005 to work in the firm’s life sciences practice.
 He leverages experience accrued from his venture-funded, startup management roles and board participation to support entrepreneurs and innovators dedicated to making a real difference in the lives of millions suffering from life-limiting diseases.
-Dana serves on the boards of Apnicure, Awarepoint, Corventis, Inspire Medical Systems, Intersect ENT, Invuity, Pulmonx, Spiracur, Spinal Modulation, Teladoc and Voyage Medical.
+Dana serves on the boards of Apnicure, Awarepoint, Inspire Medical Systems, Intersect ENT, Pulmonx, Spiracur, Spinal Modulation, and Teladoc.

 For the past 30 years, Dana’s career has focused on identifying new medical technologies, developing new markets and therapies, and building world-class management teams.
 He has worked with physician thought leaders around the world representing 12 medical specialties.
 Before joining KPCB, Dana was president of Guidant Vascular Intervention, a fully integrated billion-dollar division with more than 4,500 employees.
 He joined Guidant in 1992 and held positions of increasing responsibility during his tenure, including vice president and general manager, Cardiac & Vascular Surgery; vice president and general manager, Stents, Vascular Intervention Group; president, Japan and A/P Operations based in Tokyo; and vice president, Corporate Relations and Policy, with responsibility for investor relations, corporate communications, corporate marketing and public policy initiatives.
 Earlier in his career, Dana worked in various sales and marketing roles at Allergan, Inc. and Johnson & Johnson.